andycranston/minidhcp/README.md

 This time the returned string to the DHCP client will have a terminating byte at the end of it.

-An example of a DHCP client that needs a null terminated PXE boot filename is the PCXE ROM in a Dell Inspiron 1012 (Dell model number 1012-8425) Intel Atom based notebook.
+An example of a DHCP client that needs a null terminated PXE boot filename is the PXE ROM in a Dell Inspiron 1012 (Dell model number 1012-8425) Intel Atom based notebook.

 ## Warnings